 Conversely, rotating the steering wheel clockwise with your hands at the bottom of the wheel will move the rear of the trailer to the left, while backing up.
-Be careful not to allow the trailer to turn too much, because it will hit the rear of the tow vehicle.
+If you are towing a bumper hitch rig, be careful not to allow the trailer to turn too much, because it will hit the rear of the tow vehicle.
 To straighten the rig, either pull forward, or turn the steering wheel in the opposite direction.

-2.2.17 Safe Trailer Towing Guidelines
+2.2.16 Safe Trailer Towing Guidelines